waterlinked/waterlinked.github.io/docs/dvl/bluerov-integration.md

 ## Software

 Integration of the DVL-A50 into ArduPilot Companion currently exists in BETA stage.
 Details on how to get the BETA version of DVL integration with ArduSub can be found on the [ArduSub Developers website](https://www.ardusub.com/developers/dvl-integration.html).

+!!!
+Note
+	There is a known bug where the I2C address of the pressure sensor is set wrong, and so depth is not received properly.
+This can be fixed by setting the parameter `BARO_PROBE_EXT` to `768` and then reboot the ROV.